-- announcement is made while the House is in actual session. - (iii) If a regularly scheduled committee meeting is cancelled, the chairman shall announce such cancellation while the House is in actual session prior to the time the meeting is scheduled to take place. - (iv) The chairman of each committee of reference shall determine the order of business for each committee meeting, including the measures that will be considered at each meeting and shall announce on the floor of the House the measures that are to be considered. - (2) Proxies, either written or oral, shall not be permitted for any purpose. - (3) After a committee of reference has taken its final action on a measure. the chairman of the committee shall make a report of such action to the chief clerk of the House within three legislative days.
-Final action shall consist of reporting a measure out of committee. with or without amendments, for consideration by the committee of the whole, a recommendation for reference to another committee of reference, or postponing the measure indefinitely.
+- (iii) If a regularly scheduled committee meeting is cancelled, the chairman shall announce such cancellation while the House is in actual session prior to the time the meeting is scheduled to take place. - (iv) The chairman of each committee of reference shall determine the order of business for each committee meeting, including the measures that will be considered at each meeting and shall announce on the floor of the House the measures that are to be considered. - (2) Proxies, either written or oral, shall not be permitted for any purpose. - (3) After a committee of reference has taken its final action on a measure, the chairman of the committee shall make a report of such action to the chief clerk of the House within three legislative days.
+Final action shall consist of reporting a measure out of committee, with or without amendments, for consideration by the committee of the whole, a recommendation for reference to another committee of reference, or postponing the measure indefinitely.
 A motion to postpone consideration of a measure for more than 30 days shall be considered a motion to postpone indefinitely.